An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation

+\textbf{Retinal blood vessels} The STructured Analysis of the Retina (STARE) dataset was used in this case study.
+The dataset consists of twenty colour retinal images, which for the purposes of this study are treated as a single image ($X = 2800$ and $Y = 3025$).
+An example image is presented in Figure \ref{fig:STARE_image}.
+A mask was formed which delineates the pixels that fall outside the retina by thesholding the intensity of the red channel at a value of \num{40} (the black area) and these pixels were excluded from the experiments.
+The dataset contains two annotations which delineate the blood vessels in the image.

-\subsubsection{Annotator Agreement}
+\subsection{Annotator Agreement}

-Smyth's lower error bound estimate is found to be $\bar{e} \ge 1.26$\%, i.e.\ the average error rate amongst the thirteen annotators.
-This value is well within the $10$\% limit that is recommended \cite{Smyth96}.
-This value is also considerably lower than the error bound of $20$\% stated by Smyth in the study of agreement within labelling volcanoes in satellite images of Venus, in which the signal-to-noise ratio of the object is much lower than in this study.
+The pixel-level annotator agreements for each case study are presented in Figure \ref{fig:AOIs}.
+To verify that these are acceptable for experimental use Smyth's lower error bound estimate, i.e.\ the average error rate amongst the annotators, was calculated and found to be $\bar{e} \ge \SI{2.6611}{\percent}$ (Segmentation), $\bar{e} \ge \SI{1.26}{\percent}$ (Fissure), $\bar{e} \ge \SI{1.1012}{\percent}$ (Landslide), and $\bar{e} \ge \SI{3.1123}{\percent}$ (Blood Vessel).
+These values are well within the \SI{10}{\percent} limit that is recommended \cite{Smyth96} and considerably lower than the error bound of \SI{20}{\percent} found in the volcano labelling experiment presented by the author \cite{Smyth96}, in which the signal-to-noise ratio of the features is much lower than in the presented case studies.

-The annotator agreement attributed to this case study is presented in Figure \ref{fig:FISSURE_pixel_agreement} and Figure \ref{fig:FISSURE_percentage_agreement}.
-The first thing to notice is how little agreement exists between all annotators (a similar finding to that of the Segmentation case study)---out of all of the pixels that were marked as fissures only $0.6979$\% are agreed upon by all thirteen annotators.
-It is also worth noting that the level of agreement decreases exponentially as a function of the number of annotators.
-This is also common to the Segmentation dataset in which the objects of interest also form linear structures.

-The correlation coefficients between agreement and a number of the image's features are presented in Table \ref{tbl:FISSURE_feature_correlations}.
-There is a large and significant correlation between contrast and agreement, indicating that fissures on a lighter background are easier to see and are therefore marked by a greater number of annotators.
-A negative correlation is found between annotator agreement and image intensity as fissures are dark features within the image.
-These correlations both indicate that relative and absolute intensity values are important features in this problem, perhaps because darker fissures are easier to see and so attract more agreement.
-This is in contrast to the previous case study, in which the object features are not strictly defined and therefore only contrast resulted in a considerable correlation.